viperwarp/MCServerTracker/README.md

 * Supports Android 1.6 -> 4.0
 * Copy/Paste server address from the list
 * Server ping shown in Milliseconds
-* Search on your sever list
+* Search on your server list

 On-going Development
 --------------------